-During 2018, a total of 90 duplicate samples were collected for non-radiological analyses and 128 duplicates were collected for radiologic analyses.
+During 2019, a total of 76 duplicate samples were collected for non-radiological analyses and 107 duplicates were collected for radiologic analyses.
 Not all parameters were analyzed in every duplicate.
 The parameters in each duplicate were consistent with those required for the specific program the duplicate was monitoring.
-Of the 3,647 parameters analyzed, only 13 (0.004 percent) of the non-radiologic analyses failed to meet QA criteria.
-For the radiologic parameters, 28 of 414 parameters (6.8 percent) failed to meet QA criteria.
-The results are indicative of consistency with the contract analytical laboratories and sampling methods, resulting in valid, reproducible data.
+Of the 3,368 parameters analyzed, no parameter was above 50 percent Relative Percent Difference and only 17 (0.5 percent) of the non-radiologic analyses failed to meet a tighter 20 percent QA criteria.
+For the radiologic parameters, seven of the 412 parameters (1.7 percent) failed to meet OA criteria.
+These results are indicative of consistency with the laboratory and sampling team that is resulting in valid, reproducible data.

 Matrix spike and matrix spike duplicates are used to determine whether the sample matrix (e.g., water, soil, air, vegetation, bone, or oil) adversely affected the sample analysis.
 A spike is a known amount of analyte added to a sample.
 Matrix spikes are performed at a rate specified by each environmental program's DQOs.
 The rate is typically one per 20 samples collected per project.
-No significant matrix effects were observed in 2018 for routine matrices such as water and soil.
+No significant matrix effects were observed in 2019 for routine matrices such as water and soil.
 Non-routine matrices, such as oil, exhibited the expected matrix issues.